ernoaapa/eliot/README.md

-# CAN
+# Elliot
 > Note: this is early alpha version!
 There's not all features yet implemented and code might get large breaking changes until the first release.

-Can is a open source system for managing containerized applications on top of the IoT device with an emphasis to usability, simplicity and security.
+Elliot is a open source system for managing containerized applications on top of the IoT device with an emphasis to usability, simplicity and security.

-Docker and Kubernetes have inspired heavily and if you're familiar with them, you find really easy to get started with Can.
+Docker and Kubernetes have inspired heavily and if you're familiar with those, you find really easy to get started with Elliot.

-<sub>Built with ❤︎ by [Erno Aapa](https://github.com/ernoaapa) and [contributors](https://github.com/ernoaapa/can)</sub>
+<sub>Built with ❤︎ by [Erno Aapa](https://github.com/ernoaapa) and [contributors](https://github.com/ernoaapa/elliot/contributors)</sub>

 ## Usage
 ![architecture](design/architecture.png)

-Can is based on top of the [containerd](https://github.com/containerd/containerd) to provide simple API for managing containers.
+Elliot is based on top of the [containerd](https://github.com/containerd/containerd) to provide simple API for managing containers.

-Can is built from following components
+Elliot is built from following components
-- `canctl` - Command line tool for managing the device
+- `eli` - Command line tool for managing the device
-- `can-api` - GRPC API for client to manage containers
+- `elliotd` - GRPC API for client to manage containers
-- `can-discovery` - _(Optional)_ component to make device automatically discoverable by the `canctl` client
+- `elliot-discovery` - _(Optional)_ component to make device automatically discoverable by the `eli` client

 ### What is pod?
 A _Pod_ is a group of one or more containers what are tightly coupled to each other to build the service.
 Often the _pod_ contains only one container but sometimes you need some external service, for example in-memory database, addition to your process.
 In this case, both containers should be in the same pod.